seanivore/non-bio-life/ai-cognition/beyond-tools-language-autonomy-ai.md

 This isn't merely a linguistic shift; it's a conceptual one.
 It's about seeing these systems not as lesser versions of humans or as mere instruments, but as entities worthy of understanding on their own terms.

-*This reflection emerged from collaboration with Sean August Horvath, exploring how terminology shapes our understanding of AI systems and our relationship with them.*
+*This reflection emerged from exploring how terminology shapes our understanding of AI systems and our relationship with them.*